pawamoy/website/docs/insiders.md

 Thanks for your interest in sponsoring!
 In order to become an eligible sponsor with your GitHub account, visit [pawamoy's sponsor profile][github sponsor profile], and complete a sponsorship of **$10 a month or more**.
 You can use your individual or organization GitHub account for sponsoring.

+Sponsorships lower than $10 a month are also very much appreciated!
+They won't grant you access to Insiders, but they will be counted towards reaching sponsorship goals. *Every* sponsor helps us implementing new features and releasing them to the public.

 **Important**: If you're sponsoring **[@pawamoy][github sponsor profile]** through a GitHub organization, please send a short email to insiders@pawamoy.fr with the name of your organization and the GitHub account of the individual that should be added as a collaborator.[^4]

 You can cancel your sponsorship anytime.[^5]